Aurelius Clemens Prudentius

 Ales diei nuntius (I. Hymnus Ad Galli Cantum, "Hymn At Cock Crow," first line: "Awake! the shining day is born!"
 See: The Winged Herald Of The Day)

 Corde natus ex Parentis (IX.
 Hymnus Omnis Horae, "Hymn For All Hours," beginning line 10.
-See Of The Father's Love Begotten, and others; see notes)
+See Of The Father's Love Begotten, and others plus the notes)

 He died after 405.